AndrewFreemantle/fatlemon.co.uk/_posts/2016/2016-12-31-creating-thumbnails-for-the-synology-dsm-photostation.md

 ### 2. Connecting from Linux to our Synology

-Now to our Linux client.. first we need NFS and the video libraries installed
+Now to our Linux client.. first we need NFS and the video libraries installed.
+In a Terminal we run

-<i class="fa fa-terminal"></i>`sudo apt-get install nfs-common ffmpeg libav-tools`
+<i class="fa fa-terminal"></i>`sudo apt-get install nfs-common ffmpeg libav-tools ufraw`

 Then we can check if we've configured NFS properly by running